Saswat1205/Simon-Game/README.md

 # Simon-Game
-This is a popular Game, pls play it
+This is a popular Game, pls play it.